 Download Our Newsletter

 PEP Talks is PEP for Seniors' monthly newsletter, distributed to approximately 12,000 households in the Parkchester Condominiums, and to a few other places in the community.
-Please click below to download our most recent issues.
+Please click here to view our November newsletter.

 Calendar of Activities